Logarithmic negative tangency and root stacks: Abstract

 \section{Abstract}

 We study stable maps to normal crossings pairs with possibly negative tangency orders.
 There are two independent models: punctured Gromov--Witten theory of pairs and orbifold Gromov--Witten theory of root stacks with extremal ages.
 Exploiting the tropical structure of the punctured mapping space, we define and study a new virtual class for the punctured theory.
-This is produced via refined intersections on the Artin fan, and gives rise to a distinguished sector of the punctured Gromov--Witten theory.
-Restricting to genus zero, we then show that the resulting invariants coincide with the orbifold invariants, first for smooth pairs, and then for normal crossings pairs after passing to a sufficiently refined blowup.
-This builds on previous work to provide a complete picture of the logarithmic-orbifold comparison in genus zero.
-This is compatible with splitting and thus allows for the wholesale importation of orbifold techniques: a consequence is a self-contained localisation formalism for logarithmic Gromov--Witten invariants.
-Contemporaneous work of Johnston uses this comparison to give a new proof of the associativity of the Gross--Siebert intrinsic mirror ring.
+This arises as a refined intersection product on the Artin fan, and produces a distinguished sector of punctured Gromov--Witten invariants.
+Restricting to genus zero, we show that these invariants coincide with the orbifold invariants, first for smooth pairs, and then for normal crossings pairs after passing to a sufficiently refined blowup.
+This builds on previous work to provide a complete picture of the logarithmic-orbifold comparison in genus zero, which is compatible with splitting and thus allows for the wholesale importation of orbifold techniques, including boundary recursion and torus localisation.
+Contemporaneous work of Johnston uses the comparison to give a new proof of the associativity of the Gross--Siebert intrinsic mirror ring.